 The rapid proliferation of smart technologies has impacted every business, no matter its size.
 In all this event customer engagement has drastically changed due to digital transformation.
-Most businesses now interact with customers differently from what they were earlier.
+Most businesses now interact with customers differently from they earlier.
 However, the changes have been for the better.

 83% of companies that believe it’s important to make customers happy also experience growing revenue.

-Customers are demanding better experiences from the organizations and companies must meet & exceed their demands to be successful.
+Customers are demanding better experiences from organizations and companies must meet & exceed their demands to be successful.
 Customers expect responsiveness, consistency in messaging, and tone.
 The companies that focus on creating good examples of customer engagement campaigns in tune with how clients want to do business with them are the winners.

 Things to get ready before you start your customer engagement campaign